 Nuface will not make deep wrinkles disappear, the improvement will be minimum.
 People with deep wrinkles will benefit with Nuface and other devices, but the results are not going to be dramatic.

 I think it works better for people who start to see sagging and fine wrinkles or expression lines.
+But in general Nuface does help me and other people and it worth the investment in time and money.

 Is Nuface safe?

 Nuface is mostly safe.
 However some people report problems, such as headaches, dizziness and palpitations.
 I have seen 2 Youtubers who needed to stop using it; these women have some heart health issues and Nuface increased palpitations for them.
+This happens to very few people.
+My experience has been great.

 To buy Nuface or not?